 - Verified your research and facts

 You're done!
 If you ended up with 800 words, you're still done.
 The length of the blog is not as important as the content.

-How Frequently Do You Publish?
+How Frequently Do You Publish Blog Articles?

 If you are blogging multiple times a week or day, you can afford occasional short blog posts.
-Length can be viewed in the context of your editorial calendar -- if you're offering several long-form, high-value posts a week; shorter, engagement-driven posts can fit into your mix seamlessly
+Length can be viewed in the context of your editorial calendar -- if you're offering several long-form, high-value posts a week; shorter, engagement-driven posts can fit into your mix seamlessly.

 Godin is often trotted out as an example of a famous blogger whose posts are pretty consistently short -- often 75-500 words.
 He doesn't publish on a consistent schedule, either.